 While many existing Marvel Entertainments films appear on different streaming services, Iger announced during an early 2019 investors call that Captain Marvel will be the first from the studio to be exclusive to the platform.
 It will not appear on any other streaming service after its theatrical release.

-It is then thought that all subsequent Marvel films, including Avengers: Endgame, will also be exclusives to Disney+.
+It is then expected that all subsequent Marvel films, including Avengers: Endgame, will also be exclusives to Disney+.

 Disney confirmed it is working on a new TV show based around Marvel Cinematic Universe characters.
 It will be a live-action show based on Loki, with actor Tom Hiddleston reprising his role.
-More shows based on Marvel Studios characters, including Scarlet Witch/Vision and Falcon/Winter Soldier, are also expected, with the respective movie actors returning to reprise their roles.
+More shows based on Marvel Studios characters, including WandaVision, starring the Scarlet Witch and Vision from the Avengers, plus a Falcon and Winter Soldier team-up series are also expected.
+The respective movie actors will return to reprise their roles.

 It has not yet been revealed if Disney+ will resurrect shows that have officially ended on Netflix, such as Daredevil and Luke Cage.